karthi05-kk/web-vuln-scanner/README.md

 ## ⚙️ How It Works

-The scanner automates the entire vulnerability detection workflow:
+1. **Authorization Check** - You confirm you're authorized to test the target (or pass `--i-have-authorization`)

-1. **URL Input** - You provide a URL, optionally with `--post-data` and/or `--cookie`
+2. **URL Input** - You provide a target URL
-2. **Preflight Check** - Tool checks whether the target redirects to a login page and warns if so
+3. **Auto-Login** - The scanner checks whether the target redirects to a login form or shows a password field; if so, it logs in automatically (scraping any CSRF token) using `--user`/`--pass`
-3. **Parameter Detection** - Tool extracts GET query parameters, and/or uses your supplied POST fields
+4. **Parameter Discovery** - The scanner extracts GET query parameters from the URL *and* parses the page's actual `<form>` elements for POST/GET fields
-4. **Payload Selection** - 28 payloads are auto-selected (17 Command Injection + 11 File Inclusion)
+5. **Baseline Request** - Each parameter gets one harmless "control" request first, to know what a normal response looks like
-5. **Vulnerability Testing** - Each payload is auto-tested, with response content and timing both recorded
+6. **Payload Testing** - All 27 payloads are tested against each discovered parameter
-6. **Response Analysis** - Responses are analyzed for indicator strings and for timing anomalies vs. baseline
+7. **Response Analysis** - Responses are checked for indicator strings that are new relative to the baseline
-7. **Report Generation** - Reports are auto-generated
+8. **Report Generation** - Results are compiled into the scan summary
-8. **File Saving** - Results are auto-saved to `reports/` folder
+9. **File Saving** - Results are auto-saved to `reports/` as JSON and/or PDF

-**Total Time**: 1-3 minutes with ONE command (time-based payloads add a few seconds each)
+**Total Time**: 1-2 minutes with ONE command

 ---